AIR-DISCOVER/LASST/README.md

 # LASST(Language-guided Semantic Style Transfer of 3D Indoor Scenes)

-Created by Xiaoxue Chen, Hao Zhao, Guyue Zhou and Ya-Qin Zhang from Institute for [AI Industry Research(AIR), Tsinghua University](https://air.tsinghua.edu.cn/).
+Created by Hao Zhao, Beiwen Tian, Bu Jin and Guyue Zhou from Institute for [AI Industry Research(AIR), Tsinghua University](https://air.tsinghua.edu.cn/).

 ## Introduction
 3D content creation and editing is a long-existing multimedia demand.
 With the surge of metaverse, tech giants and consumers are now looking forward to a high-quality virtual world that people can live in and interactive with.
 We study the problem of 3D indoor scene style transfer, which would promote the user experience of metaverse residents.